-Overview of USMLE Test
+Overview of the USMLE Test

 The USMLE, otherwise known as the United States Medical Licensing Examination, is a three-step medical licensing exam provided by the National Board of Medical Examiners (NBME).
-It is designed to evaluate a medical student or graduate’s competency before they are granted the privilege of practising medicine in the US.
+It is designed to evaluate a medical student or graduate’s competency before they are granted the privilege of practicing medicine in the US.
 The exam includes Steps 1, 2 Clinical Knowledge (CK), and 3.

-Step 1 evaluates the fundamental sciences used in medical practice like anatomy, pharmacology, physiology, microbiology and biochemistry.
+Step 1 evaluates the fundamental sciences used in medical practice like anatomy, pharmacology, physiology, microbiology, and biochemistry.
 Step 2 CK assesses a doctor’s clinical knowledge through multiple-choice questions related to diagnosis and patient management.
 Step 3 assesses the ability of a doctor to diagnose and handle patients in real-world settings.
 The exam includes an oral exam for pathology.

 The USMLE is a required step in the process of qualifying to become a physician in the United States.
 It evaluates medical competency prior to granting permission to independently administer medical care.